Sistine Chapel Frescoes

 Last Judgment Fresco

-In 1534, some twenty years after completing the Sistine ceiling fresco, Michelangelo was commissioned by Pope Paul III (1534-1549) to paint a mural depicting the Last Judgment on the altar wall of the chapel, after plans initially drawn up by Pope Clement VII (1523-1534).
+In 1534, some twenty years after completing the Sistine ceiling fresco, Michelangelo was commissioned by Pope Paul III (1534-1549) to execute a mural painting depicting the Last Judgment on the altar wall of the chapel, after plans initially drawn up by Pope Clement VII (1523-1534).
 The painting was completed in 1541, 29 years to the day since the unveiling of the Genesis fresco, but light years away from it in feeling and meaning, with its menacing figures and mood of godly wrath.
 If the earlier High Renaissance-style Genesis work had captured the triumphant humanistic aesthetic of an ordered universe, the Mannerism-style Last Judgment reflected the new insecurity of an era characterized by the 1527 Sack of Rome and a European-wide contest of militancy between Protestantism and Catholic Counter-Reformation.

 Greatest Religious Paintings Ever